invisal/invisal-website/src/content/blog/querym-5months-into-open-source.md

 heroImage: "/querymaster-screen1.png"
 ---

 I've started [Querym](https://github.com/querymx/Querym) for five months.
-It is a cross-platform database client that is open source.
-We initially solely supported MySQL, but more recently, PostgreSQL support was introduced.
+It is a cross-platform open source database graphical client.
+We initially only supported MySQL, but more recently, PostgreSQL support was added.
 There are ups and downs along the journey, and this is what I learn.

 ## Escape the hell of Windows SmartScreen